 B = Breakfast, L = Lunch, D = Dinner, R = Reception

 This program offers a variety of activities, including shore excursions and open-air, inflatable Zodiac raft cruises.
 We expect that guests be sure-footed on stairs and ramps, be able to walk or hike at least one mile on uneven and slippery terrain, and be comfortable landing on various terrain and boarding small vessels—both from shore and the deck of the Ocean Victory.
-Ship staff will assist guests during each landing.
 On board, guests should be able to manage unexpected and unpredictable motion from the movement of the ship.
+Expedition staff will assess shoreline conditions before each shore excursion and may recommend a modified route for guests with limited mobility.

 This expedition is intended for persons in reasonably good health.
 Passengers who are not fit for long trips for any reason, including disability, heart or other health conditions, are advised not to join the tour, as it would entail an unreasonable risk to your enjoyment, health and safety of you and others on the expedition.
 All guests are required to sign a medical information sheet before boarding, to inform the medical personnel on board about any illnesses, allergies or conditions to be kept in mind during the voyage.
 Some conditions may require your doctor's signature to join this voyage.